Sweden - Data Protection Overview

 Furthermore, the IMY has also issued guidance on tasks and responsibilities during a DPIA (only available in Swedish here) as well as a form for prior consultation request (only available in Swedish here).

 In accordance with Article 37(7) of the GDPR, the appointment of a data protection officer ('DPO') must be notified to IMY.
 The information required by IMY is, inter alia, the name and contact information of the data controller and the DPO.
 IMY provides a form for this purpose on its website (only available in Swedish here).
-The form can be submitted to IMY via email to [email protected], or mail to Box 8114, 104 20 Stockholm.
-It is worth noting that IMY does not generally provide feedback on or a written confirmation of notifications submitted via email, unless they deem it necessary to reach out to the organisation to verify the notification.
+The form can be submitted to IMY via email to [email protected], or mail to Box 8114, 104 20 Stockholm, Sweden.
+It is worth noting that IMY does not generally provide feedback on or written confirmation of notifications submitted via email, unless they deem it necessary to reach out to the organization to verify the notification.
 Thus, to ensure that the registration of a DPO has been carried out, the submitter may need to reach out to IMY to verify this.

-Additionally, IMY has issued guidelines on DPO announcement which provide that an organisation must inform everyone who works in or for the organisation and everyone for whom it has registered personal data of the DPO's name, contact details, and the DPO's tasks.
+Additionally, IMY has issued guidelines on DPO announcement which provide that an organization must inform everyone who works in or for the organisation and everyone for whom it has registered personal data of the DPO's name, contact details, and the DPO's tasks.

 Although not strictly related to the appointment of a DPO, it is worth noting that a DPO may not improperly disclose what they have become aware of in the exercise of their role.
 In public authority activities, the Public Access to Information and Secrecy Act (SFS 2009:400) (only available in Swedish here) ('the Public Access Act') does nevertheless apply.

-Moreover, IMY has issued guidelines on when a DPO should be appointed (only available in Swedish here) in which IMY recommends that organisations appoint a DPO if they perform tasks of general interests, or perform tasks that include the exercise of public authority.
+Moreover, IMY has issued guidelines on when a DPO should be appointed (only available in Swedish here) in which IMY recommends that organizations appoint a DPO if they perform tasks of general interests, or perform tasks that include the exercise of public authority.

 There are no variations from the GDPR.
 A data breach shall be notified to IMY by filling out a form on its website (here).